oxfordroadmapping/country-profiles-clean-up-zh_hant/east-n-southeast-asia/laos.md

 ## 通訊

 ### 電話—固定線路
-- `total subscriptions`: 1.3 million (2021 est.)
+- `總訂閱數`: 1.3 million (2021 est.)
-- `subscriptions per 100 inhabitants`: 18 (2021 est.)
+- `每100名居民訂閱數`: 18 (2021 est.)

 ### 電話—移動電話
-- `total subscriptions`: 4.823 million (2021 est.)
+- `總訂閱數`: 4.823 million (2021 est.)
-- `subscriptions per 100 inhabitants`: 65 (2021 est.)
+- `每100名居民訂閱數`: 65 (2021 est.)

 ### 電信系統
-- `general assessment`: Laos joined the World Trade Organization (WTO) in 2013; one of the conditions of admittance was to establish an independent regulator for its telecom sector within two years; the government had committed to do so by February 2015 as part of the accession agreement; there still has been no sign of any firm plans being made to create an independent regulatory body; the Ministry of Technology and Communications retains the primary role in regulating the country’s telecom market; with the government also having a financial stake (in part or in whole) in every one of the major fixed-line and mobile operators, the MPT’s position and decision-making is far from what could be considered independent; sufficient returns on investment cannot be guaranteed with such strict pricing controls as well as the potential for political interference; fixed-line and mobile penetration levels have, as a result, remained much lower than what’s seen in neighboring South East Asian markets; there are signs of growth in the mobile broadband segment as LTE network coverage slowly widens and, more recently, the country’s first 5G services start to come on stream; residents in the capital will at least be able to enjoy high-speed services in the near future, while the rest of the country waits patiently to catch up with the rest of the world.
+- `總體評估`: Laos joined the World Trade Organization (WTO) in 2013; one of the conditions of admittance was to establish an independent regulator for its telecom sector within two years; the government had committed to do so by February 2015 as part of the accession agreement; there still has been no sign of any firm plans being made to create an independent regulatory body; the Ministry of Technology and Communications retains the primary role in regulating the country’s telecom market; with the government also having a financial stake (in part or in whole) in every one of the major fixed-line and mobile operators, the MPT’s position and decision-making is far from what could be considered independent; sufficient returns on investment cannot be guaranteed with such strict pricing controls as well as the potential for political interference; fixed-line and mobile penetration levels have, as a result, remained much lower than what’s seen in neighboring South East Asian markets; there are signs of growth in the mobile broadband segment as LTE network coverage slowly widens and, more recently, the country’s first 5G services start to come on stream; residents in the capital will at least be able to enjoy high-speed services in the near future, while the rest of the country waits patiently to catch up with the rest of the world.
 (2022)
-- `domestic`: fixed-line nearly 18 per 100 and 65 per 100 for mobile-cellular subscriptions (2021)
+- `國內`: fixed-line nearly 18 per 100 and 65 per 100 for mobile-cellular subscriptions (2021)
-- `international`: country code - 856; satellite earth station - 1 Intersputnik (Indian Ocean region) and a second to be developed by China
+- `國際的`: country code - 856; satellite earth station - 1 Intersputnik (Indian Ocean region) and a second to be developed by China

 ### 廣播媒體
 6 TV stations operating out of Vientiane - 3 government-operated and the others commercial; 17 provincial stations operating with nearly all programming relayed via satellite from the government-operated stations in Vientiane; Chinese and Vietnamese programming relayed via satellite from Lao National TV; broadcasts available from stations in Thailand and Vietnam in border areas; multi-channel satellite and cable TV systems provide access to a wide range of foreign stations; state-controlled radio with state-operated Lao National Radio (LNR) broadcasting on 5 frequencies - 1 AM, 1 SW, and 3 FM; LNR's AM and FM programs are relayed via satellite constituting a large part of the programming schedules of the provincial radio stations; Thai radio broadcasts available in border areas and transmissions of multiple international broadcasters are also accessible